 What is the margin scheme?

-The margin scheme for VAT involves paying VAT on the margin – the profit you make on the sale of goods – rather than the ins and outs.
+The margin scheme for VAT involves paying VAT on the margin the profit you make on the sale of goods rather than the sales and purchases separately.

 Normally with VAT, you pay output VAT on the sale of goods, and recover input VAT on the goods you’ve purchased, and you pay the difference over to HMRC.
 Under the margin scheme, you are only paying VAT on the profit margin you make.
 This is particularly useful for second-hand goods where you may not have had any input VAT on your purchase of goods, but when you sell them you’re likely to have charged standard rates.